venturedinternational/whitepaper/README.md

 - A user will be able to come to the platform and search until they find a Venture that meets their criteria (pay rate, schedule, location, social match, skill match, interest, etc).
 Then that user will be able to apply to do work for that Venture in exchange for some amount of money (ETH, BTC, LTC) and/or some amount of Token-Shares of that specific Venture.
 - A user will be able to come to the platform and create a new Venture that is an idea for some product, service, event, organization etc. Once the Venture is created that user will be able to offer their own unique token-share and/or money (ETH, BTC, LTC) in exchange for work.

-### Weekly Product Stream
-There are many additional use cases that we will be showcasing in a weekly product stream.
-The stream aims to take a closer look at some of the features listed below and their corresponding use cases and then walk through the product prototype on stream and get feedback from the audience.

 ### Features
 1. **Search** - As a user I want to be able to find Ventures that are a good match for me.
 Some of the search/filter categories include: pay rate, schedule, location, social match, skill match, and interest.